FAQ (Frequently Asked Questions)

 Visit foreigner-friendly real estate agents listed on the agent list in OSSE and specify your preference for a furnished apartment.
 Your agent will show you listings of what’s on the market.

-Priority for TUJ contracted rooms is given to first-semester incoming students.
-Students will need to switch to a private contract.
+Priority for TUJ contracted rooms is given to first-semester incoming students unless you are allocated at the dorm which allows the multiple semesters stay.
+If students would like to remain at the current dorm, you will need to switch to a private contract from the second semester.
 Please inquire the availability to the dorm operator directly.

 Visit real estate agencies around the school and stations close to the campus.

 Moving in Japan can be very expensive and there are many different fees real estate agencies charge.
 For private apartments you can expect to pay anywhere from 2 months rent up to 6 months rent for the entire move-in costs.
-This money is expected to be paid at the time you sign on the contract and must be paid in full.
-Average move-in costs for TUJ students is somewhere around ¥250,000.
-Guest houses and private dorms in general do not charge such high move-in fees.
+This money is expected to be paid in full at the time you sign on the contract.

 When renting an apartment in Japan, you will almost certainly be required to have a guarantor.
 The guarantor has to be a person living in Japan, and the landlord or agent will definitely call them to check that they are in the country and have a suitable income to support you in case of problems.
 For Japanese, this is usually a relative.
 For foreigners however, if your family lives overseas they can not be a guarantor.
 There are agencies available that can act as your guarantor; however, you have to make a payment which varies depending on your rent.
 You will also have to renew this guarantor contract with the guaranteeing agent after a couple of years.
 Depending on your landlord or real estate agent, they may or may not accept this guarantor agency system.
 TUJ can not be your guarantor.